sLg00/nba-now-tui/readme.md

 Why filesystem and not an sqlite db?
 The database already exists on NBA's side, so this is just about the terminal client and not persisting a ton of data.

-The app is also not fully leveraging Bubble Tea, since i wanted to keep the deep backend logic isolated from frontend in the early days, to make sure it's easy to jump off of Bubble Tea, if i didn't like it.
+The app is also not fully leveraging Bubble Tea yet, since i wanted to keep the deep backend logic isolated from frontend in the early days, to make sure it's easy to jump off of Bubble Tea, if i didn't like it.
-But i do like it, so i have bit of refactoring to do at some point.
+But i do like it, so i am going through and refactoring the parts in the tui package asap.

 **Currently only tested on Linux, because that's where i use it.** /shrug